-- have had an allergic reaction to penicillin, flucloxacillin or any other medicines in the past
+- have ever had an allergic reaction to penicillin, flucloxacillin or any other medicine

 - have liver or kidney problems

-The usual dose of flucloxacillin is 250mg to 500mg taken 4 times a day.
-In children, the dose may be lower.
+The usual dose of flucloxacillin is 250mg to 500mg, taken 4 times a day.
+For children, the dose may be lower.

 Try to space your doses evenly throughout the day.
 For example, first thing in the morning (before breakfast), at around midday (before lunch), late in the afternoon (before tea) and at bedtime.

-Carry on taking this medicine until you've completed the course, even if you feel better.
-If you stop your treatment early, your problem could come back.
+Carry on taking this medicine until you've finished all your tablets, capsules or liquid, even if you feel better.
+If you stop your treatment early, your symptoms could come back.

 How to take it